christopheradams/christopheradams.io/_posts/2016-12-26-match-all-the-verbs.md

 > Views, or even Controllers.

-I've never been an adherent of the [MVC] pattern in web applications, even though it has been a productive structure for full-featured server-side software.
+I've never been an adherent of the [MVC] pattern in web applications, even though it has been a productive concept for full-featured server-side software.
-Often I prefer to use [Webmachine] or an equivalent program in Erlang, Ruby, or Clojure.
+I might use [Webmachine] or an equivalent program in Erlang, Ruby, or Clojure;
-Other times I don't need an HTML template engine or a database wrapper.
+or I might not require an HTML template engine or a database wrapper.
-Overall, I prefer to build up a web app piece by piece, instead of committing up-front to an opinionated framework.
+I often prefer building up a web app piece by piece, instead of committing up-front to an opinionated framework.

 When working in Elixir, [Plug] suffices for the piecemeal approach.
-Nevertheless, it's always tempting to use the more capable [Phoenix Framework][Phoenix] for web development.
+Nevertheless, it is tempting to use [Phoenix Framework][Phoenix], which adds many features without sacrificing flexibility or performance.

 Although I can generate a Phoenix project without Models, or else encapsulate them in a separate [OTP] application from my web app;
 and although I can avoid Views by sending responses directly using Plug;
-I didn't think I could escape from Phoenix's Controllers (without completely replacing the Router);
+I didn't think I could escape from Phoenix's Controllers (without completely replacing the Router).
-that is, until [Chris McCord] gave me an insight that showed the way.
+Soon I would find a way.

 ## Spelling W-E-B with M-V-C

-Model–View–Controller (MVC) is a software design pattern that developed out of early (desktop) graphical user interfaces but was later adapted to describe web application frameworks, such as Ruby on Rails and, more recently, [Phoenix].
+Model–View–Controller (MVC) is a software design pattern that developed out of early (desktop) graphical user interfaces but was later adapted to describe web application frameworks, such as [Ruby on Rails] and, more recently, [Phoenix].

 For server-side web software, [MVC] denotes the components that manage data (*Models*), media representations (*Views*), and HTTP request/response behavior (*Controllers*).
-Nevertheless, the MVC pattern does not name its central component, the **Router**, which is responsible for dispatching each request to a corresponding "code path" that partly implements the resource.
+Nevertheless, the MVC pattern does not name its central component, the **Router**, which dispatches each request to the code that will handle the response.

 Take a basic request line such as: